Laplace-Demon/CSC_51071_EP/td2/TD02_answer.md

     }
 ```

-A thread which attempt to delete a node forever is a thread which `validate()` never succeeds.
+A thread which attempts to delete a node forever is a thread whose `validate()` method never succeeds.

 If in each loop, after the thread has found a node with key greater or equal than the searched key and before the thread locks the two locks (see the position of the comment), a thread deletes and readds the nodes which make `validate()` fail, then the thread is forever attempting to delete a node.